 - Junior and Senior Boys Home at Vengadu village - Junior and Senior Girls Home at Navalur village

 The two homes are less than a mile apart.
-From the beginning of the year until May 2017 42 children were accommodated at the Homes (19 girls and 23 boys).
+From the beginning of the year until May 2018 39 children (21 boys and 18 girls) were accommodated at the Homes.
 In